cristhianviera1/remunerations-calculator/README.md

 Calculate the remuneration of employees based on their worked time according to the day and hours

+## About

+The present project uses a layered model as architecture, which allows us in this small application to keep separated the logic of the persistence models and controllers.
+Helping us to have data control in each layer and ensure the integrity of each process.

 ## Getting Started

 1. Install dependencies `yarn | npm install`